The Szemeredi-Trotter Theorem in the Complex Plane: Covering Lemma

-A cube has a $\kappa$-side-cube along each of its sides.
-Since every cube in ${\R}^d$ has $2d$ sides, every cube has $2d$ $\kappa$-side-cubes.
-We say that the {\sl orientation} of a $\kappa$-side-cube $Q'$ of $Q$ is the orientation of the vector pointing from the center of $Q$ to that of $Q'$.
+A cube has a $\kappa$-side-cube along each of its $(d-1)$-dimensional faces (sides).
+So every cube in $\R^d$ has $2d$ distinct $\kappa$-side-cubes.
+We say that the \emph{orientation} of a $\kappa$-side-cube $Q'$ of $Q$ is the orientation of the vector pointing from the center of $Q$ to that of $Q'$.